 Report from the Chair in Corporate Governance and Transparency

-Although I mainly publish my research in accounting journals, my archival evidence also appears in top finance (e.g. the Journal of Financial Economics) and ethics (e.g. the Journal of Business Ethics) outlets.
-Given that it naturally takes several years for the impact of scholarly research to become evident, I hope that my current projects have a similar impact on academic research and public policy discourse as my earlier papers.
+Although I mainly publish my research in accounting journals, my archival evidence also appears in top finance and ethics outlets such as the Journal of Financial Economics and the Journal of Business Ethics.
+Since it ordinarily takes several years for the impact of scholarly research to become known, I hope that my current projects have a similar impact on academic research and the public policy discourse as my earlier papers.